Schema Independent Relational Learning: Framework

 \subsection{Relational Learning}

 Relational learning can be viewed as a search problem for a hypothesis that deduces the training data, following either a top-down or bottom-up approach.
-Top-down algorithms~\cite{Quinlan:FOIL, progol} start from the most general hypothesis and employ specialization operators to get more specific hypotheses.
+Top-down algorithms~\cite{Quinlan:FOIL,progol} start from the most general hypothesis and employ specialization operators to get more specific hypotheses.
 A common specialization operator is the addition of a new literal to the body of a clause.
-On the other hand, bottom-up algorithms~\cite{golem, progolem, MuggletonBu88} start from specific hypotheses that are constructed based on ground training examples, and use generalization operators to search the hypothesis space.
+On the other hand, bottom-up algorithms~\cite{golem, progolem} start from specific hypotheses that are constructed based on ground training examples, and use generalization operators to search the hypothesis space.
 Generalization operators include inverse resolution, relative least general generalization, asymmetric relative minimal generalization, among others.
-Therefore, a generic relational learning algorithm can be seen as a sequence of steps, where in each step an operator is applied to the current hypothesis.
+Thus, a relational learning algorithm is a sequence of steps, where in each step an operator is applied to the current hypothesis.

 Inductive Logic Programming (ILP) is the subfield of machine learning that performs relational learning by learning first-order definitions from examples and an input relational database.
 In this paper we use the names ILP algorithm and relational learning algorithm interchangeably.
-A relational learning algorithm takes as input training data $E$, background knowledge $B$, and target relation $T$, and learns a hypothesis $H$ that, together with $B$, entails $E$. $E$ usually contains ground unit clauses of a single target predicate $T$, which express positive ($E^+$) or negative ($E^-$) examples. $H$ is usually restricted to Horn definitions for efficiency reasons.
-In this paper we consider the case where $B$ is extensional background knowledge, which consists of ground atoms, and can be expressed in the form of a database instance.
-More formally the learning problem is described as follows: \begin{definition} Given background knowledge $B$, positive examples $E^+$, negative examples $E^-$, and a target relation $T$, the ILP task is to find a definition $H$ for $T$ such that: \begin{itemize} \item $\forall p \in E^+, H \wedge B \models p$ (completeness) \item $\forall p \in E^-, H \wedge B \not\models p$ (consistency) \end{itemize} \end{definition} In the following sections we provide concrete definitions of several relational learning algorithms.
+Training examples $E$ are usually tuples of a single target relation $T$, which express positive ($E^+$) or negative ($E^-$) examples.
+The learned definitions are called the hypothesis $H$, which is usually restricted to Horn definitions for efficiency reasons.
+A relational learning algorithm takes as input training data $E$, database instance $I$, and target relation $T$, and learns a hypothesis $H$ that, together with $I$, entails $E$.
+The input database instance $I$ is also called {\it background knowledge}.
+More formally, the learning problem is described as follows: \begin{definition} Given background knowledge $I$, positive examples $E^+$, negative examples $E^-$, and a target relation $T$, the ILP task is to find a definition $H$ for $T$ such that: \squishlist \item $\forall p \in E^+, H \wedge I \models p$ (completeness) \item $\forall p \in E^-, H \wedge I \not\models p$ (consistency) \end{list} \end{definition} In the following sections we provide concrete definitions of several relational learning algorithms.